kool-dev/kool/README.md

 **Kool** is a CLI tool that brings the complexities of modern software development environments down to earth - making these environments lightweight, fast and reproducible.
 It reduces the complexity and learning curve of _Docker_ containers for local environments, and offers a simplified interface for using _Kubernetes_ to deploy staging and production environments to the cloud.

 **Kool** gets your local development environment up and running easily and quickly, so you have more time to build a great application.
-When the time is right, you can then use Kool Cloud to deploy and share your work with the world!
+When the time is right, you can then use Kool.dev Cloud to deploy and share your work with the world!

 **Kool** is suitable for solo developers and teams of all sizes.
 It provides a hassle-free way to handle the Docker basics and immediately start using containers for development, while simultaneously guaranteeing no loss of control over more specialized Docker environments.